 - Albarino, Alberto Nanclares, Spain 2013, which I rated 4/5 on Vivino.

 - Chateauneuf du Pape, Raymond Usseglio, France 2012, which I rated 5/5 on Vivino.

 I was positively impressed by the quality of the wine served tonight.
-Premium wines rich in flavor, aromatic, full bodied and not dry.
+Premium wines were rich in flavor, aromatic, full-bodied, and not dry.
 They didn't have a strong acidity.
 Excellent.

 Recommended it is!